 To support these collaborative programmes, we offer Italian and international university students between 100 and 150 scholarships each year.
 The scholarships are very popular and are allocated after a rigorous selection process.
 We have also established a partnership with the University of Oxford that every year awards scholarships for the graduate programme in African Studies at St Antony’s College (Centre for African Studies).
 For information on the initiatives of Eni Corporate University, consult the competition notices section on Eni’s contribution to postgraduate degrees, Masters programmes promoted by Eni with universities, Scuola Mattei and Master MEDEA.

-We also offer support for the writing of dissertations for a limited number of students enrolled on degree courses in mechanical and chemical engineering in Italy and the UK, provided that the subject matter relates to the drilling and reservoir areas of the oil and gas industry.
+We also offer support for the writing of dissertations for a limited number of students enrolled on degree courses in mechanical and chemical engineering in Italy and the UK, provided that the subject matter relates to the drilling and reservoir areas of the energy industry.
 Requests must be sent by email, highlighting the subject and content of the dissertation, to: email@example.com.
 A response will be given only to proposals that are accepted.
 Please do not use this mailbox to send your CV or enquire about job opportunities.

 With the aim of supporting students in their post-diploma choices, Eni organises the Think About Tomorrow initiative, which is open to students enrolled in their third, fourth and fifth year of high school and takes place at the company’s offices in Rome and San Donato Milanese.
 The initiative is based on an interactive formula not only to inform young people about the current situation of the job market, but also to stimulate the comparison of the attitudes and personal skills necessary to enter and integrate into the world of work.